Saturday, December 27, 2008

 As Rouen turned in the dim firelight to face her, he drew himself up to his full height and squared his shoulders.

-“I am Arasan Rouen Vitalis.
+“I am Ayrasen Rouen Vitalis.
 Eliam’s older brother, rightful Lord of Caerlock.”

 Wednesday, August 20, 2008